ray-project/ray/doc/source/example-lm.rst

           args.distributed_rank = world_rank
           args.distributed_init_method = url

-          # Add a hook to the original save_checkpoint function to check whether
+          # Add a checkpoint hook to make use of new resources.
+          self.add_checkpoint_hook(args)

+          # Call the original main function of fairseq.
+          main(args, init_distributed=(args.distributed_world_size > 1))

+      def add_checkpoint_hook(self, args):
-          # or not there is new computational resources available.
-If so, raise
-          # an exception to restart the training process and make use of the new
+          """Add a hook to the original save_checkpoint function to check whether or not there is new computational resources available.
+If so, raise an exception to restart the training process and make use of the new resources."""
-          # resources.
           if args.cpu:
               original_n_cpus = args.distributed_world_size